-If above feels like playing at edges of a teetering system, bound for scrap ahead, you're probably right.
-What it shows too, is what really went wrong in 2021 Texas crisis.
-It wasn't smallest loss of wind!
-Wind turbines can readily be winterized; adds 10% to turbine costs but done round the world.
-Wind energy works in Arctic, in US Upper Midwest, places far colder than Texas; in fact, wind prefers colder, heavier breezes.
-(Natural gas too prefers cool days, but no claims to contrary are made about gas - like were for wind!).
-After Texas' freeze it later came to light a blitz campaign was fast mounted to call renewables 'unreliable' - and deem fossils as 'reliable energy'.
+If feels like playing at edges of a teetering system bound for scrap ahead, you're probably right.
+What it shows, too, is what really went wrong in a 2021 Texas crisis.
+It wasn't smaller loss of wind!
+Wind turbines can readily be winterized; it adds 10% to turbine costs but is done round the world.
+Wind energy works in Arctic, in US Upper Midwest, in places far colder than Texas; in fact, wind prefers colder, heavier breezes.
+(Natural gas too prefers cool days, but no claims to the contrary were made about gas - like were for wind!).
+After Texas' freeze it later came to light a blitz campaign was fast mounted to call renewables 'unreliable' - and to deem fossils as 'reliable energy'.
 Even though its natural gas was the most responsible.